webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 behaviors that come from a multitude of network hardware and software.

 ## Solving Packet Loss
-Solving loss is the first problem most solve.
+Handling packet loss is the first problem to solve.
 There are multiple ways to solve it, each with their own benefits.
 It depends on what you are sending and how latency tolerant you are.
 It is also important to note that not all packet loss is fatal.
 Losing some video might not be a problem, the human eye might not even able to perceive it.
 Losing a users text messages are fatal.